Projects

 Trimmed isogeometric discretization of the Stokes problem.

-Master Project carried out at EPFL, 2019, with Dr. R. Vasquez, Dr. P. Antolin, and Prof. A. Buffa.
+Master Project carried out at EPFL, 2019, with R. Vasquez, P. Antolin, and A. Buffa.
 Download the master project report (PDF).

 IsoGeometric Analysis (IGA) is a Galerkin-type numerical method for approximating solutions of PDE.
 While finite elements are based on piecewise polynomials, IGA uses splines as its building block, both to discretize the computational domain, as in CAD software, and as basis functions to represent the approximate solution.